Show All Answers

 No, only run your vehicle to clear your windows.

-Parking attendants will direct you to your parking space.
-We will be spacing the cars out so that we can plan for social distancing measures.
-We will also park more compact cars closer to the stage and taller vehicles a bit further away.
+Parking attendants will direct you to your space.
+Groups will be physically distanced from each other.
+We will also put those arriving without cars and more compact cars closer to the screen/stage and taller vehicles a bit further away.
 Please note that there will not be a bad seat in the house so to speak.
-The stage/screen will be elevated and have a clear line of sight from all parking spaces
+The screen/stage will be elevated and have a clear line of sight from all spaces.

 No dogs or pets are permitted on the grounds.
 Staff will refuse admission to those bringing pets in.
 If found after you park you will be asked to leave.

 Yes, portable restrooms will be provided.
-Protocols for physical distancing are in place so please be mindful of staying 6 feet or more from others while waiting in line.
+Protocols for physical distancing are in place and a restroom attendant will be disinfecting handles and faucets regularly.

 Smoking is prohibited.
 There will not be any designated smoking areas available.